 • Market saturation: What does the competition look like?

 • Pricing: How much will potential customers pay?

 Plan for Success

-A good business plan is like a roadmap that guides you along the start-up phase and keeps you on track as you grow.
+A good business plan is like a roadmap that guides you along with the start-up phase and keeps you on track as you grow.
 It may also help your start-up prepare for unexpected bumps along the way.
-Your business plan should include: business description, market research, staffing needs, marketing plan, and financial projections.
+Your business plan should include a business description, market research, staffing needs, marketing plan, and financial projections.